VT-CRO/Workcell-ROS/README.md

     ros2 run mc2425 mainController

+To run the pickAndPlace node

+    ros2 run mc2425 pickAndPlace

 To add a part to the shelf

     ros2 run mc2425 addPrint --ros-args -p printer:=<INTEGER> -p height:=<FLOAT> -p name:=<STRING> -p author:=<STRING>

+To validate a part is in a shelf slot

+    ros2 run mc2425 shelfUpdate --ros-args -p shelf:=<INTEGER>